-Carolina Dining Services will host a free lunch on Wed., Oct.
-22, and the entire UNC community is invited to attend this unique, first-of-its-kind meal to be served on a college campus.
-The free meal is part of the Feeding the 5,000 campaign, and the menu will consist entirely of food that would have otherwise been wasted.
+Carolina Dining Services hosted a free lunch Wednesday, October 22, 2014 and the entire UNC community was invited to attend this unique, first-of-its-kind meal to be served on a college campus.
+The free meal was part of the Feeding the 5,000 (F5K) campaign, and the menu consisted entirely of food that would have otherwise been wasted.

 Feeding the 5,000 is a worldwide initiative with the goal of empowering and inspiring the global community to enact positive solutions to the global issue of food waste.
 It began in London and events have been hosted in cities around the world including Paris, Amsterdam, Dublin and Sydney.
-The meal that will be served on the campus of the University of North Carolina at Chapel Hill will mark the first time such an event has been held in a University environment.
+The meal marked the first time such an event was held in a University environment.

-Co-organized by Carolina Dining Services and Feeding the 5,000, the goal of the event is to illustrate the unimaginable quantity of food that goes to waste in the world and empower the UNC community on how to think about, reduce and manage food waste.
-The community is also welcome to participate in a discussion on these issues later that evening in the Carolina Union Auditorium from 6:15 p.m. – 7:30 p.m. with Stuart, Sea to Table Director Sophie Waskow Rifkin and Jonathan Bloom, author of “American Wasteland.”
+Co-organized by Carolina Dining Services and Feeding the 5,000, the goal of the event was to illustrate the unimaginable quantity of food that goes to waste in the world and empower the UNC community on how to think about, reduce and manage food waste.
+The community was also welcomed to participate in a discussion on these issues later that evening with Feeding the 5,000 founder Tristram Stuart, Sea to Table Director Sophie Waskow Rifkin and Jonathan Bloom, author of “American Wasteland.”

 Almost 11,000 pounds of food was sourced for the feast!
 Those 11,000 pounds of food turned into 675 gallons of stew, 6,000 servings of cobbler and over 8,000 toast points.
 Approximately 700 pounds of food were donated to the Inter-faith Council at the end of meal.
 All in all, 7,500 people were served a free meal made of food that otherwise would have been wasted.